 Setting up a CI job with an outgoing webhook

 To create a CI job with an outgoing webhook, start by following the usual set up process.
 There’s now an Outgoing webhooks tab where you can add the URL you’d like Gearset to post to.
 Choose which events you’d like to trigger a webhook and whether you’d like to use Basic Authentication in the post, then add the payload in either

 When the the events that you’ve chosen to trigger the webhook happen, we’ll post your payload to the URL you provided, side-stepping the error-prone steps involved with manually kicking off builds and running tests, for smoother and more streamlined continuous delivery.

 Keen to try it out?
 Get in touch!

-We're going to be rolling this out slowly across our users to help us get as much feedback as possible and continue developing this feature.
-If you'd like to try it out and help shape the future of outgoing webhooks in Gearset - get in touch via the in-app chat or send us an email at [email protected].
+We’re going to be rolling this out slowly across our users to help us get as much feedback as possible and continue developing this feature.
+If you’d like to try it out and help shape the future of outgoing webhooks in Gearset - get in touch via the live chat or send us an email at [email protected].